Letter from the Director

 It's a joy to serve in an art school that incorporates as many studio areas as we do, teach future art educators and provide a curriculum anchored with art history.
 The School of Art & Design is accredited by the National Association of Schools of Art & Design (NASAD) and exists within the College of Arts & Sciences at EMU.

-We have five buildings that make up the art school: Ford Hall (graphic design, art history and the art office), Sherzer Hall (digital fabrication lab, drawing, Ford Gallery, fibers, painting, photography, printmaking, time based media and watercolor), Briggs Hall (metals and furniture design), Ceramics Building (ceramics) and the Sculpture Studio (sculpture).
+We have over six buildings that make up the art school: Ford Hall (Ford Gallery, graphic design, art history and the art office), Sherzer Hall (digital fabrication lab, drawing, fibers, painting, photography, printmaking, time based media and watercolor), Briggs Hall (metals and furniture design), Ceramics Building (ceramics) the Sculpture Studio (sculpture) and a portion of Sill Hall (simulation, animation and gaming).
 The University Art Gallery and the student-run Intermedia Gallery Group (IGG) gallery are both in the Student Center.
+Graduate students have studios in various builidngs, including King Hall.

 In 2015 the University committed $900,000 towards the renovation and remodel of the sculpture building.
 Construction began in Winter 2015 and in Fall 2015 class resumed in the 6,380 square foot newly renovated facility.